 Talk to an Independent Financial Adviser or visit sites like www.pensionwise.gov.uk to find out whether you should look at bringing it all under one plan, or whether it’s worth splitting some into different investment options.
 It’s not unusual nowadays to accumulate different pensions from different employers.
 Sometimes these can be really small amounts in the grand scheme of things, and over the years, they can be forgotten about altogether.

 Are you on top of your pension contributions?
 Do you know how many pension schemes you have and what kind of funds they are invested in?
 If not, it’s sensible to find out.

-Whether you seek free guidance and advice or prefer to seek independent financial advice, this tends to lead naturally onto other topics which involve your finances, so it’s important you get along well and feel comfortable with the person you’re speaking with.
+Whether you seek free guidance and advice or prefer to seek independent financial advice, this tends to lead naturally onto other topics which involve your finances.
+It is therefore important you get along well and feel comfortable with the person you’re speaking with.
 Ultimately, you’re making important financial decisions and commitments to your future, so it pays to make sure you’re working through that with somebody you feel is ‘on the same page’ as you are.

 Have you reviewed your pension or pensions, and do you know what you’re going to be entitled to when you’re no longer working?
 Will it be enough to cover your lifestyle and financial commitments like property maintenance or rent/mortgage payments?

 If not, don’t panic.
 Set aside some time for yourself to back over your pension contributions and dig out any paperwork you have.
 As I’ve already mentioned, there are plenty of ways for you to be able to seek advice on the best way forward, as well as how you can make sure you have a robust retirement plan in place.